Skip to main content

 logs

-View output from running services.
+View stored output from managed services.

 $ sysg logs